-Getting adequate sleep is one of the most important things in your child’s life.
+Getting adequate sleep is one of the most important aspects of your child’s life.
 Whether you have an infant or an older child, sleep is key for their growth and development.
-One of the biggest things we can do for our children is helping them get to bed early and get enough sleep.
-The number of hours of sleep per night is very important for your child.
-Not only for their growth and development, but also for their overall health and wellness.
+One of the biggest things we can do for our children is help them get to bed early and get enough sleep.
+The number of hours of sleep per night is very important for your child- not only for their growth and development but also for their overall health and wellness.

-When overtiredness kicks in, cortisol and adrenaline flood their bodies which in turn makes it very difficult for them to fall asleep, stay asleep and get restful sleep.
-There are SO many benefits to putting your child to bed early so that you can avoid them getting overtired.
+When overtiredness kicks in, cortisol and adrenaline flood their bodies which in turn makes it very difficult for them to fall asleep, stay asleep, and get restful sleep.
+There are SO many early bedtime benefits to foster healthy sleep habits and avoid them getting overtired.

 1. Less Nighttime Wakeups

-One of the biggest issues we face with baby sleep is multiple overnight wakeups.
-Age appropriate overnight wakeups for a feed are perfectly normal.
+One of the biggest issues we face with baby sleep is multiple overnight wakings.
+Age-appropriate overnight wakeups for a feed are perfectly normal.
 But multiple overnight wakeups for no apparent reason are not!
 We can avoid these nighttime wakeups by utilizing an earlier bedtime.
-I know it seems opposite of what you would think, but nighttime wakeups are often caused by an overtired baby.
-Putting your child to bed earlier can really lessen the amount of nighttime wakeups they’re experiencing.
+I know it seems the opposite of what you would think, but nighttime wakeups are often caused by an overtired baby.
+Putting your child to bed earlier can lessen the amount of nighttime wakeups they’re experiencing.

 2. A More Predictable Bedtime

 Having a set bedtime routine is vital to your child’s sleep.
 A bedtime routine signals their brain that it’s time to wind down for bed.
 Having an early bedtime routine teaches your child predictability.
 And helps prepare their body for a good night of restful sleep.
 (Need some ideas?
 Check out our Baby Bedtime Routine and Toddler Bedtime Routine for more guidance!)

 3. Less Bedtime Resistance